brite-code/brite/spec/src/constants.md

 ## Integer Constant

 IntegerConstant :
-  - DecimalIntegerConstant
+  - IntegerDecimalConstant
-  - BinaryIntegerConstant
+  - IntegerBinaryConstant
-  - HexadecimalIntegerConstant
+  - IntegerHexadecimalConstant

-DecimalIntegerConstant : /[0-9]+/
+IntegerDecimalConstant : /[0-9]+/

-BinaryIntegerConstant : /0[bB][0-1]+/
+IntegerBinaryConstant : /0[bB][0-1]+/

-HexadecimalIntegerConstant : /0[xX][0-9a-fA-F]+/
+IntegerHexadecimalConstant : /0[xX][0-9a-fA-F]+/

 An integer constant can be written with any number of digits.
 Once a type has been decided for the integer so will its precision.

 An integer, by default, is written in base 10.
-However, the programmer may also write an integer in base 2 ({BinaryIntegerConstant}) and base 16 ({HexadecimalIntegerConstant}).
+However, the programmer may also write an integer in base 2 ({IntegerBinaryConstant}) and base 16 ({IntegerHexadecimalConstant}).

 ## Float Constant

 FloatConstant :
-  - DecimalIntegerConstant FloatConstantExponent
+  - IntegerDecimalConstant FloatConstantExponent
-  - DecimalIntegerConstant `.` DecimalIntegerConstant FloatConstantExponent?
+  - IntegerDecimalConstant `.` IntegerDecimalConstant FloatConstantExponent?
-  - `.` DecimalIntegerConstant FloatConstantExponent?
+  - `.` IntegerDecimalConstant FloatConstantExponent?
-  - DecimalIntegerConstant `.` FloatConstantExponent?
+  - IntegerDecimalConstant `.` FloatConstantExponent?

 FloatConstantExponent : /[eE][+-]?[0-9]+/